dmytro/github_keys/README.md

 Requirements
 ============

 Tested only on Ubuntu 12.04 with chef-solo.
-Further testing required.
+More testing required.

 Attributes
 ==========

+* `default.github_keys.create_key` = true - set to false if you want to disable this recipe run
-* default.github_keys.create_key = true - set to false if you want to disable this recipe run
+* `default.github_keys.upload_key` = true - set to false if you want to disable this recipe run

-* default.github_keys.remote.user = "github-user" - login name of the github user
+* `default.github_keys.remote.user` = "github-user" - login name of the github user

-* default.github_keys.remote.password = "SECRET" - plain text password of Github user.
+* `default.github_keys.remote.password` = "SECRET" - plain text password of Github user.
 Do not set it in attributes file if you want to upload file to Git.

-* default.github_keys.remote.key.name = "github_key installer @#{node.hostname} *** #{DateTime.now.to_s}" - title of the key given in Github's key section.
+* `default.github_keys.remote.key.name` = "github_key installer @#{node.hostname} *** #{DateTime.now.to_s}" - title of the key given in Github's key section.
 Can be left as specified in default.

-* default.github_keys.local.user = "ubuntu"  - UNIX login name of the user on local host.
+* `default.github_keys.local.user` = "ubuntu"  - UNIX login name of the user on local host.
 Key will be created in user's .ssh directory with the name specified by `identity` attribute (below).

-* default.github_keys.local.identity = "github_key_installer" - file name for the SSH key.
+* `default.github_keys.local.identity` = "github_key_installer" - file name for the SSH key.

 JSON configurarion